thordrive/dev-convention/Development-Convention-Guides/C++-Convention-Guide.md

   >}
   >```

-- Do not omit braces unless one-line statement is used.
+- Do not omit braces unless in case of a one-line statement.

   >**BAD**👎
   >